 Curators facilitate the translation of artwork from its place of production to a space of public display.
 In bringing a variety of artwork together in one space, the curator is communicating the collective impact of the artwork to the viewers.
-For an upcoming show they are curating at Sotheby's Institute of Art-NY this month, Master's degree students Laura Zarta and John Zinonos have chosen to focus on the politically-charged work of one artistic group.
+In a winter 2017 show at Sotheby's Institute of Art-NY, Master's degree students Laura Zarta and John Zinonos chose to focus on the politically-charged work of one artistic group.
 Below, Laura and John discuss their choice and the invaluable role the artists have played in the curator process.

 Selecting the artist